Image

 We are on a mission to question the conventions that mechanise our existence.
 We are developing methodologies for new ways of communication that are simple yet effective, slow yet long-lasting, and professional yet playful.
 Let's ssstart!

 You can find out about Puneet's initiative at the ssstart website.
-Please note that as ssstart is not based in the UK, it hasn't been added to our Therapy & Courses section, where everything listed has been reviewed by the STAMMA Service Panel.
+Please note that as ssstart is not based in the UK, it hasn't been added to our One-to-one Adult Speech & Language Therapy and Adult Group Stammering Courses pages, where everything listed has been reviewed by the STAMMA Service Panel.

 Would you like to write an article about your experiences and opinions of anything stammering-related?
-See our Share Your Story page or email editor@stamma.org for more details.
+See Submit Something For The Site or email editor@stamma.org for more details.

 If you've enjoyed reading Puneet's article and have found his experience helpful, please consider making a donation.
 Donating to STAMMA means that we can carry on sharing Your Voice stories from members of our community which inspire and encourage others on their stammering journeys.
 Read more inspiring stories.